-Committed to our social accountability, Dalhousie, Faculty of Medicine recognizes that education equity and affirmative action processes are required to increase the admission of and number of graduates from underrepresented groups, specifically Mi'kmaq and Indigenous persons of Nova Scotia, New Brunswick, and Prince Edward Island who have a substantial connection with the Indigenous community and African Nova Scotians and persons of African descent who have a substantial connection to Nova Scotia, New Brunswick and Prince Edward Island communities.
+Committed to our social accountability, Dalhousie, Faculty of Medicine recognizes that education equity processes are required to increase the admission of and number of graduates from underrepresented groups, specifically Mi'kmaq and Indigenous persons of Nova Scotia, New Brunswick, and Prince Edward Island who have a substantial connection with the Indigenous community and African Nova Scotians and persons of African descent who have a substantial connection to Nova Scotia, New Brunswick and Prince Edward Island communities.

 Applicants must voluntarily self-identify in Section 1 (checklist item 4 of 10) of the application form in order to be considered for admission under the Education Equity Statement.

-Minimum academic and non-academic requirements are required for all prospective medical students.
-Applicants who voluntarily self-identify and apply under the Education Equity Statement are considered on the basis of their qualifications for the study of medicine.
+Academic and non-academic requirements are required for all prospective medical students.
+Applicants who voluntarily self-identify and apply under the Education Equity Statement are considered on the basis of their own qualifications for the study of medicine.
 Please note the Other Canadian applicant category has limited seats.
 Please be sure to review residency requirements found here

-Dalhousie Medicine’s Indigenous Health Program focuses on the recruitment and retention of Indigenous students into medicine.
+Dalhousie Medicine’s Indigenous Health Program/ Keknu'tmasiek Welo'ltimk focuses on the recruitment and retention of Indigenous students into medicine.
 The program also aims to address the recommendations made by the Truth and Reconciliation Commission and further Dalhousie’s commitment to social accountability to the maritime Indigenous population.
 The program is available to all Indigenous applicants, providing mentoring (peer and professional) as well as admissions interview preparation.